If you are interested in applying to work with Tour d’Afrique, please refer to the job descriptions below for the requirements of each position.

 While preventative bike maintenance and cleaning are the responsibility of the clients, the mechanic is responsible for maintaining the bicycles for all participants in the Expedition (repairs, overhauls and tune-ups).
 The fleet of bikes will have a wide international origin so compatibility with parts and tools will require improvisation and resourcefulness.
 They are also responsible for maintaining the Company’s inventory of tools and equipment.
 The mechanic is required to ride with a basic tool kit to handle any roadside maintenance issues.
 All staff may be asked to take on additional responsibilities as required, including but not limited to; time keeping, waste management/disposal, food preparation, photojournalism and assisting other staff.

-The successful candidate should have a background in photography, writing or both.
+The successful candidate should have a background in photography, videography, journalism, and/or writing.
 They should also have a thorough understanding of social media.
 If they’ve worked as a freelance writer and have contacts in the media this is a great asset.

 This position is currently available only on the Tour d’Afrique.
 It requires an individual who is both enthusiastic about and experienced in bicycle race management or the management of other sports related competitions.
 TdA utilizes a job clock system where each racer has an individually assigned i-button or chip that they use to “punch in” at the beginning of each stage and “punch out” when they reach camp.
 Setting up the system including the assignment of chips to the racers in the days prior to the tour and ensuring the system is working properly is one key task.
 The largest piece of work is the labour intensive process involved in downloading of the data at the end of each stage and its entry onto a master spreadsheet.